 On March 19, 2018, Promet, Processa and CoNCERT amended the CoNCERT Agreement executed in October 2017.
-The Amendment assigned the CONCERT Agreement to us and we exercised the exclusive option for the PCS499 compound in exchange for CoNCERT receiving, in part, \$8.0 million of our common stock that was held by Promet (298,615 shares at \$26.79 per share), for the benefit of Processa in satisfaction of the obligation due for the exclusive license for PCS499 acquired by us.
+The Amendment assigned the CONCERT Agreement to us and we exercised the exclusive option for the PCS499 compound in exchange for CoNCERT receiving, in part, \$8.0 million of our common stock that was held by Promet (14,931 shares), for the benefit of Processa in satisfaction of the obligation due for the exclusive license for PCS499 acquired by us.
 Promet contributed the payment of the obligation due for the exclusive license to us without consideration paid to them.
 As a result of the transaction, we recognized an exclusive license intangible asset with a fair value of \$8.0 million and an offsetting increase in additional paid-in capital resulting from the exchange.
+We fully impaired the intangible asset in 2022.